Sandra Cisneros: Awards

 At a ceremony in September 2016 was awarded a 2015 National Medal of Arts.
 In 2019, PEN America awarded her the PEN/Nabokov Award for Achievement in International Literature.
+In 2023, the Dayton Literary Peace Prize Foundation named her as the year's winner of the Ambassador Richard C. Holbrooke Distinguished Achievement Award.
+In April 2025, the Authors Guild Foundation awarded her the Baldacci Award for Literary Activism.

 Sandra Cisneros received fellowships from the National Endowment for the Arts in 1981 and 1988, and in 1985 was presented with the American Book Award by the Before Columbus Foundation for The House on Mango Street.
 Subsequently, she received a Frank Dobie Artists Fellowship, and came first and second in the Segundo Concurso Nacional del Cuento Chicano, sponsored by the University of Arizona.

 She has further received the Quality Paperback Book Club New Voices Award, the Anisfield-Wolf Book Award, the PEN Center West Award for best fiction, and the Lannan Foundation Literary Award for Woman Hollering Creek and Other Stories.
 This book was selected as the noteworthy book of the year by both The New York Times and The American Library Journal, and an anthology of erotic poetry, Loose Woman, won the Mountain & Plains Booksellers' Award.

 Cisneros was recognized by the State University of New York, receiving an honorary doctorate from Purchase in 1993 and a MacArthur fellowship in 1995.
-In 2003, Caramelo was highly regarded by several journals including The New York Times, the Los Angeles Times, the San Francisco Chronicle, the Chicago Tribune, and The Seattle Times, which led to her Premio Napoli Award in 2005; the novel also was shortlisted for the Dublin International IMPAC award, and was nominated for the Orange Prize in England.
+In 2003, Caramelo was regarded by several journals including The New York Times, the Los Angeles Times, the San Francisco Chronicle, the Chicago Tribune, and The Seattle Times, which led to her Premio Napoli Award in 2005; the novel also was shortlisted for the Dublin International IMPAC award, and was nominated for the Orange Prize in England.
 In 2003, Cisneros became part of the second group of recipients of the newly formed Texas Cultural Trust's Texas Medal of Arts.
 In 2016, the University of North Carolina at Chapel Hill awarded Cisneros an honorary Doctor of Letters.
 She was honored with the Chicago Literary Hall of Fame's Fuller Award in 2021.

 The Archives and Special Collections at Amherst College holds some of her papers.